jadecobra/python_tdd_exercises/source/calculator.rst

                 self.x-self.y
             )

-  - all tests are still passing, so my change did not break anything
+  - all tests are still passing, so my change did not break anything.
+Fantastic!
   - The ``x`` and ``y`` variables are now initialized once as class attributes and can be accessed later in every test using ``self.x`` and ``self.y`` the same way I can call ``unittest.TestCase`` methods like ``assertEqual`` by typing ``self.assertEqual``